robaguilera/js-101/week4/day7.md

 ---

 - `code-generation` - is the process of taking the AST and turning it into executable code
 - Javascript does all these steps (a lot more), however, the difference between Javascript and other compiled languages is that Javascript doesn't have the luxury of time to compile.
-The code is compiled usually miliseconds before the code runs
+The code is compiled usually milliseconds before the code runs

 ---